isabella232/blog_earl_tweets/README.md

 ![](EARL_tweets_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

 The hashtags I used to search tweets were generic so the results include tweets from last year's conferences.
-Let's zoom in on this year's conferences: EARL San Fransisco (5-7 June) and EARL London (12-14 September).
+Let's zoom in on this year's conferences: EARL San Francisco (5-7 June) and EARL London (12-14 September).
 They clearly explain the large peaks in the above graph.

 ![](EARL_tweets_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

 I've tried to highlight the period when the conferences were on but I don't quite like the result.
-Let's see if it works better with a barchart.
+Let's see if it works better with a bar chart.

 ```r